greg-raven/Department-21/_posts/2014-03-19-the-koala-and-the-lizard.md

 layout: post
 ---

 A koala was sitting in a gum tree smoking a joint.

 When a little lizard walked past, looked up and said, “Hey Koala!
 What are you doing?”

 The koala said, “Smoking a joint, come up and have some.”

 So the little lizard climbed up and sat next to the koala where they enjoyed a few hits.
-After a while the little lizard said that his mouth was ‘dry’ and that he was going to get a drink from the river.
+After a while the little lizard said that his mouth was “dry” and that he was going to get a drink from the river.

 The little lizard was so stoned that he leaned over too far and fell into the river.
 A crocodile saw this and swam over to the little lizard and helped him to the side.
 Then he asked the little lizard, “What’s the matter with you?”